nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_create.md

 Provider interaction to support the creation of NRL pointers.

-## Pre-requisites
+## Prerequisites

-In addition to the requirements on this page the general guidance and requirements detailed on the [Development Guidance](explore.html#2-pre-requisites-for-nrl-api) page MUST be followed when using this interaction.
+In addition to the requirements on this page the general guidance and requirements detailed on the [Development Guidance](explore.html#2-prerequisites-for-nrl-api) page MUST be followed when using this interaction.

 ## Create Request Headers